 Calamity that falls upon the wicked leads to their ruin.
 They strive against the winds, only to find their efforts are in vain.
-They may come through a storm devastated and chalk it up to bad luck or the wicked may come through a storm unscathed and chalk it up to good luck.
+They may come through a storm devastated and chalk it up to bad luck or come through a storm unscathed and chalk it up to good luck.
 Either way, they lose what positive effect a storm can bring…trust in God.

 Matthew 21:44 “And whoever falls on this stone will be broken; but on whomever it falls, it will grind him to powder.”

 The Rock of Christ Jesus is immovable and it crushes.
 For those who have been redeemed, they’ve learned that to die to themselves and be made new, they have to trust in the Lord.